 MORE ABOUT THE COURSE: The course is based on the Routledge book Ecolinguistics: language, ecology and the stories we live by.
 It describes eight ways that language encodes the stories that society is based on: ideologies, framings, metaphors, evaluations, identities, convictions, erasure and salience.
 Each part of the course covers one of these types of story and includes notes, exercises, videos and (for those who register) discussion groups and additional materials.

-THE TEAM: With great thanks to interns Charlotte Dover, Alex James, Meg Shaw and Nicole Walker at the University of Gloucestershire for many contributions; to students who helped with the filming; to Robert Poole for creating an extra section on corpus approaches.
-And to Hass Otsmane-Elhaou and his team from Unit1 Films for creating the videos.
-And to Amir Ghorbanpour, Ayodeji Adedara, Daniela Francesca Virdis, George Jacobs, James Kyle Hager, Jan Osborn, Lucy Atieno, Mira Lieberman-Boyd and Mitch Larney from the International Ecolinguistics Association for proof reading and copy editing.
-And finally to Bex Bere and Alex Viveash for testing the course, and to all the students who helped with the filming.
+THE TEAM: With great thanks to interns Charlotte Dover, Alex James, and Meg Shaw for many contributions; to students who helped with the filming; to Robert Poole for creating an extra section on corpus approaches; to Hass Otsmane-Elhaou and his team from Unit1 Films for creating the videos; to Amir Ghorbanpour, Ayodeji Adedara, Daniela Francesca Virdis, George Jacobs, James Kyle Hager, Jan Osborn, Lucy Atieno, Mira Lieberman-Boyd and Mitch Larney for proof reading and copy editing; and finally to all the volunteer tutors who generously give up their time to allow people across the world to study ecolinguistics.

 Spread the word: please like the course on Facebook, tweet about it or mention it in your blog to help others discover ecolinguistics.